Special education: Accommodation

 All developed countries permit or require some degree of accommodation for students with special needs, and special provisions are usually made in examinations which take place at the end of formal schooling.

 Modification

 A modification changes or adapts the material to make it simpler.
-Modifications may change what is learned, how difficult the material is, what level of mastery the student is expected to achieve, whether or how the student is assessed, or any other aspect of the curriculum.
+Modifications may change what is learned, how difficult the material is, what level of mastery the student is expected to achieve, how the student is assessed if at all, or any other aspect of the curriculum.
 For example, the school may modify a reading assignment for a student with reading difficulties by substituting a shorter, easier book.
 A student may receive both accommodations and modifications.